NERDS-PROJECTS/Berry-Harvesting-Rover/README.md

 # Scope for further improvement

--In the present iteration, bot is still dependant on a wired connection with a computer to start it.
+- In the present iteration, bot is still dependant on a wired connection with a computer to start it.
 A fully automated bot can be the next step where it automatically starts up at a certain suitable time of the day, stores data about number of fruits collected locally, and turns off/hibernates while not in use.
--Similarly, an automated charging system can be implemented.
+- Similarly, an automated charging system can be implemented.
--Once a fully automated system is perfected, it can be scaled up to cover entire plantations efficiently with little to no manual labour.
+- Once a fully automated system is perfected, it can be scaled up to cover entire plantations efficiently with little to no manual labour.

 # References